NathanielB123/dep-ty-chk/README.md

 **The Goal:** A simple, sound dependent type checker.
 - **Simple:** No type inference, naive typechecking algorithm (all types evaluated to normal form and compared syntactically).
 - **Sound:** The main point of interest of this development.
-I aim for the typechecker aims to produce programs in an intrinsically-typed syntax (so accepted programs are verified to be typeable).
+I aim for the typechecker to produce programs in an intrinsically-typed syntax (so accepted programs are verified to be typeable).
 - **Dependent:** The object type theory contains pi-types and large elimination.

 ## Setup Info